 Settlement of the Group 1 deferral and variance accounts is done on an annual basis.
-Kingston Hydro Corporation's 2017 Custom IR Year Two update rate application (EB-2016-0087) included a request to the OEB for disposition of Kingston Hydro's deferral and variance account Group 1 balances.
-As part of the decision and rate order issued by the OEB on December 29, 2016, Kingston Hydro Corporation received approval for total recovery of \$2,030,680 to dispose of deferral and variance Group 1 accounts amount (\$1, 425,601), excluding 1589 global adjustment sub-account and Group 1 sub-account 1580 global adjustment amount \$3,456,281.
+Kingston Hydro Corporation's 2017 Custom IR Year Two update rate application (EB-2017-0087) included a request to the OEB for disposition of Kingston Hydro's deferral and variance account Group 1 balances.
+As part of the decision and rate order issued by the OEB on December 29, 2016, Kingston Hydro Corporation received approval for total recovery of \$2,030,680 to dispose of deferral and variance Group 1 accounts amount (\$1,425,601), excluding 1589 global adjustment sub-account and Group 1 sub-account 1580 global adjustment amount \$3,456,281.
 The accounts were approved for disposal over a one year period of January 1, 2017 to December 31, 2017.
+Kingston Hydro Corporation has elected not to dispose of these deferral and variance accounts in 2017.
+The disposition will be re-evaluated in 2018.